 As original Kingsmen member Dick Peterson later said in an interview:

 Q: “Louie Louie” was just a harmless record, wasn’t it?

 A: Just a bunch of boys having a party, letting it all go.
 The F.B.I. made a big deal out of something that, those days … well, listen to the lyrics on records today!
 We were tame.
 We were nothing.
 You couldn’t even understand what was being said.
 Nowadays they’re talking about killing women on records.
 Give me a break!

-Sightings: John Belushi’s ‘Bluto’ character (anachronistically, because the film is set in 1962) teaches the dirty “Louie Louie” lyrics to a group of fraternity pledges in 1978’s Animal House, and the three Libner brothers hold a hilarious debate over the real lyrics in 1990’s Coupe de Ville.
+Sightings: John Belushi’s ‘Bluto’ character (anachronistically, because the film is set in 1962) references the dirty “Louie Louie” lyrics to a group of fraternity pledges in 1978’s Animal House, and the three Libner brothers hold a hilarious debate over the real lyrics in 1990’s Coupe de Ville.